wlanslovenija/nodewatcher/docs/telemetry.rst

 The telemetry provider component enables any node to report its operational attributes via a simple HTTP-based hierarchical key-value format.
-Provider is split into multiple OpenWrt packages as follows:
+Provider is modular, easily extendable, and is split into multiple OpenWRT packages as follows:

 * ``nodewatcher-core`` provides the basic framework for developing telemetry modules, it is required by all other packages.